The Vanishing of Sidney Hall: Box office

 The film grossed $923,465 in worldwide theatrical box office, and $176,242 with home video sales.

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 12% based on 26 reviews and an average rating of 2.8/10.
 The critics consensus reads: "There's no mystery here: The Vanishing of Sidney Hall may be nicely shot, but it is ultimately vapid and forgettable."
 On Metacritic, the film has a weighted average score of 18 out of 100, based on 11 critics, indicating "overwhelming dislike".

 Writing for RogerEbert.com, Glenn Kenny gave it no stars and a thumbs down, and called it "worthless woman-hating garbage".
 Robert Abele of the Los Angeles Times called it a "risible indie drama" that "grates as both an agonized-artist pity party and a male fantasy of envied power".
-At The New York Times, Jeannette Catsoulis wrote that the cinematography and performances can not save the film from its pretentiousness.
+At The New York Times, Jeannette Catsoulis praised the cinematography and performances of the supporting cast, but described it in service of a film she described as a "tortured mystery dripping with pretentiousness."